dji-sdk/Onboard-SDK-Doc/source/tutorial/basic-control.md

 * Back home point and altitude

 ### Basic Action
 The basic flying actions of drones include three types: lock, takeoff and landing, and back to home.
 Developers can use the interface provided by OSDK to control the drone perform the specified flight action.

 <div>
+<div style="text-align: center"> <p> Table 1.
+Basic Action </div>
   <table>
     <thead>
       <tr>